awebisam/The-Notes-Buddy-API/readme.md

 7. Runserver (python manage.py runserver) [Open your browser and visit 127.0.0.1:8000]

-### Before contribution ,please read readme.md file carefully.
+### Before contribution, please read readme.md file carefully.

-### Don't forget to setup your DB before running.

 Thank you for contributing in this project.
 Your work means a lot to us!!